 Installing a fish finder on a kayak is not rocket science.
-You can conveniently install a fish finder on a kayak boat with ease if you have the right knowledge at your fingertips.
+You can conveniently do it if you have the right knowledge at your fingertips.

 Tip 1: Don’t Forget to Register the Unit